esrf-bliss/Lima-camera-basler/doc/tango.rst

 packet_size              No              8000                              the packet size
-inter_packet_delay       No              0                                 The inter packet delay frame_transmission_delay No              0                                 The frame transmission delay
+inter_packet_delay       No              0                                 The inter packet delay frame_transmission_delay No              0                                 The frame transmission delay force_video_mode         No              False                             To force a B/W camera to generate video format
 ======================== =============== ================================= =====================================

 *camera_id* property identifies the camera in the network.
 Several types of ID might be given: